-Pediatric Fluoride Treatment
+Pediatric Fluoride Treatment in Columbus OH

 Healthy teeth are essential to your child’s overall health and well-being, and regular dental visits are essential to maintaining healthy teeth.
 Aside from providing cleaning, exams, cavity treatment, and preventive measures like dental sealants, we also provide fluoride treatments.
 Periodic treatment with fluoride is an extremely effective way to keep your child’s tooth enamel strong and resistant to damage, ensuring that their primary teeth will remain healthy and bright until their secondary teeth are ready to come in.
 Fluoride is an interesting and very helpful mineral because it attracts other minerals and brings strength to our tooth enamel.
 At your child’s checkup, we can determine whether his or her teeth would benefit from a treatment with flouride.
 If we find that your child’s teeth could use a boost, we’ll recommend an easy and simple treatment.